Franglais ou Frenglish? The history of French resistance to English

 Cardinal Richelieu must be spinning in his vault.
 It was he who, back in 1635, founded the Académie Française to protect the purity of the French language.

 With the coming of global mass media in the 20th century, it was always going to be a losing battle.
-But that didn’t stop the French culture minister Jacques Toubon trying to verbally engineer an entire population by introducing a law in 1994 that required parallel translations of foreign words in official and commercial communications.
+But that didn’t stop the French culture minister Jacques Toubon from trying to verbally engineer an entire population by introducing a law in 1994 that required parallel translations of foreign words in official and commercial communications.

 The reaction was revealing.
 Whatever the academics and politicians might have thought, those whose trade was words – the journalists and humorists – generally derided such a Canutish attempt to turn the linguistic tide.